klimdanick/Pson-Jarser/README.md

 > 2: add the jar file to your classpath

-Now Pson jarser is ready to use
+Now Pson jarser is ready to use.

+You can find more detailed instructions for eclipse and intelliJ on the [Wiki home page](https://github.com/klimdanick/Pson-Jarser/wiki).

 ## Usage